 Some top directors who did go to film school include Richard Linklater, Patty Jenkins, Jane Campion, Francis Ford Coppola, and Martin Scorsese.

-Obviously there are thousands more directors.
+Obviously, there are thousands of more directors.
 This is just to show that there’s no one right path to become a filmmaker.